 Synopsis from Kids Can Press:

-About: Scaredy Squirrel is a children’s book written and illustrated by Mélanie Watt.
-It was published on 3/1/2014 by Kids Can Press, an imprint of Hachette Book Group, hardcover, 32 pages.
-The genres are picture book, children’s fiction, and birthday.
-This book is intended for readers ages 4 to 8, grades P to 3.
+About: When the Wind Came is a children’s picture book written by Jan Andrews and illustrated by Dorothy Leung.
+It was published on 6/7/2022 by Kids Can Press, an imprint of Hachette Book Group, hardcover, 32 pages.
+The genres are children’s fiction, picture book, and nature.
 According to Kids Can Press’ website, it is “the largest Canadian-owned children’s publisher in the world.”
 The Toronto-based publisher has variety of books for all readers, from picture books to non-fiction, graphic novels, young adult, and more.
 Please see below for more information about the author, illustrator, and publisher.

 I rate it 5 stars!